Learn How to Hit a Draw With Ease: Top Tips to Shape Your Shots

 Wrapping Up

 At this point, you have everything you need to start curving the golf ball from right to left.
-Knowing how to hit a draw is a great tool to add to your game and can do wonders once you get the hang of it.
+Knowing how to hit a draw is a great tool to add to your game and can help a ton in certain situations.

-The biggest thing to remember is that most of this stuff happens before you ever swing the club.
+The biggest thing to remember is that most swing changes happen before you ever swing the club.
 Your setup plays a massive role in any shot that you hit (or want to hit).
 If your setup is incorrect, it’s nearly impossible to hit a draw.

-Do you prefer to play a draw or a cut?
+Do you prefer to play a draw or a fade?
 If a draw, do you feel confident with this shot on the course?

 Michael Leonard